Lithill/Eponymous-Bosch/README.md

 * [Google Font's Big Shoulders Stencil Text](https://fonts.google.com/specimen/Big+Shoulders+Stencil+Text?category=Handwriting&preview.text=BoscH&preview.text_type=custom) was used for part of the logo's font.
 * [Karolina Grabowska's image](https://www.pexels.com/photo/black-and-white-photo-frame-5978717/) on Pexels was used for the background image of Relativity.
 (The colour was edited.)
 * [Google Font's Big Shoulders Text](https://fonts.google.com/specimen/Big+Shoulders+Text?query=Patric+King) was used for the text body.
-* [Wikipedia](https://www.wikipedia.org/) was used for some of the text discussing the artwork, and most of the links directing the user to the original.
-* [Microsoft Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) was used to create csv files.
-* [Convert CSV](https://www.convertcsv.com/csv-to-json.htm) was used to convert the CSV files to JSON files.
 * [9699186's image](https://pixabay.com/photos/frame-mockup-flatlay-plant-3681646/) on Pixabay was used for the background image of The Wounded Deer.
 * [Eva Bronzini's image](https://www.pexels.com/photo/photo-of-a-blank-picture-frame-7967320/) on Pixabay was used for the background image of The Lovers II.